IzzyCraze365/sdb-mar-2023-unit-5/lessons/express-server/notes.md

    - `/node_modules` is typed into it
 create a `app.js`
 updated our `package.json` with `app.js` instead of `index.js`
+-add the dotenv to the package.json
+    -dotenv: `npm install dotenv`

 ## Boiler Plate for Starting a Server